kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 What I want to talk about here: validation.

-In the last couple of years, mainly because of the Lean Startup movement, a lot of us founders are obsessed with talking to users and finding ways to quickly validate ideas.
+In the last couple of years, mainly because of the Lean Startup movement, a lot of us founders are obsessed with <a href="/user-interview-traps">talking to users</a> and finding ways to quickly validate ideas.

 So, why I wrote this article
 Because I’m a big fan of talking to people for validation, but the world of founders often jumps to this “user interview” step immediately.